awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-imagebuilder-image-imagetestsconfiguration.md

 ## Properties<a name="aws-properties-imagebuilder-image-imagetestsconfiguration-properties"></a>

 `ImageTestsEnabled`  <a name="cfn-imagebuilder-image-imagetestsconfiguration-imagetestsenabled"></a>
-Defines if tests should be executed when building this image\.
+Determines if tests should run after building the image\.
+Image Builder defaults to enable tests to run following the image build, before image distribution\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)